Egeye/Ordinary/README.md

 # Ordinary
 Ordinary Or Diary.
-It based on AndroidResideMenu.
+It based on <a href="https://github.com/SpecialCyCi/AndroidResideMenu"> [ AndroidResideMenu ].